1894–95 Dumbarton F.C. season: December

 The first Saturday in December saw a return to league duty and the daunting visit of Rangers to Boghead.
-Rangers were trying their best to keep pace with league leaders Hearts but on Dumbarton’s side was the fact that Rangers had not yet won a league match at Boghead.
+Rangers were trying their best to keep pace with league leaders Hearts but on Dumbarton’s side was that Rangers had not yet won a league match at Boghead.
 As it was Rangers wait would be extended for a further season with Dumbarton pulling off an incredible 1-0 victory.

 On 8 December Dumbarton carried forward their new found confidence with a friendly win at Alexandria against Vale of Leven by 3-1.

 The mini revival came to an end the following weekend with a 2-1 second round Scottish Cup defeat against King’s Park at Stirling.
 The task was more challenging than would have been the case with the loss of Tom McMillan and yet another 2nd XI debutant, George Jackson, taking his place in the team.

 Things went from bad to worse on 23 December when Dumbarton returned from Edinburgh having suffered a 5-0 league thrashing from St Bernards.

 On the last day of the year Dumbarton played a friendly at Tontine Park against neighbours Renton and came away with a 2-1 win.

 The league at the end of 1894 still looked like a stroll for Hearts, though having tasted defeat for the first time, they headed Rangers by 6 points with 6 games to play.
 Dumbarton were joined at the bottom by Leith Athletic both with 2 wins.

 January

-The first two weekends in January saw little football due to frost, but on 19 January Dumbarton and Vale of Leven turned out to play the semi final of the county cup at Boghead.
+The first two weekends in January saw little football due to frost, but on 19 January Dumbarton and Vale of Leven turned out to play the semi-final of the county cup at Boghead.
 The state of the pitch was still considered unplayable by the referee, nevertheless a friendly was played which ended in a 1-1 draw.

 The weather put paid to the rest of the month.